Display Resolution Greyed Out Windows 10

 - Click Yes when the confirmation dialog pops up.

-- Once the driver has been uninstalled, restart your computer.
-Windows should automatically try to install the display driver when the operating system loads.
+- Once the graphics driver has been uninstalled, restart your computer.
+Windows 10 should automatically try to install the display or graphics driver when the operating system loads.

-If your computer fails to install the latest display driver, you can check the manufacturer’s website and download it from there.
-Install the driver manually on your computer and check if updating the driver has fixed your screen resolution problem.
+If your computer fails to install the latest display or graphics driver, you can check the manufacturer’s website and download it from there.
+Install the graphics driver manually on your computer and check if updating the driver has fixed your screen resolution problem.

 GPU allows computers to scale the images on the screen, so that they fit the display vertically and horizontally.
 Most graphics card, such as Intel, NVIDIA, and AMD, support this option.
 However, you need to access the graphics card control panel to enable this feature.